 For many people, adjustability will play a vital role in the decision-making process when purchasing exercise equipment.
 You may want to cut your cord to a specific custom length or have weight options for the handles or the rope itself.

-You are not able to cut the Crossrope Get Lean to a custom length, but Crossrope has a plethora of sizes available for purchase.
-This model stands out with its quick-release interchangeable ¼ lb and ½ lb braided steel PVC coated ropes.
-The ¼ lb is excellent for cranking up your skipping speed while the ½ lb is ideal for adding resistance to your workout routine.
+You cannot cut the Crossrope Get Lean to a custom length, but this model has multiple sizing options available for purchase.
+The Crossrope distinguishes itself from the rest with its quick-release interchangeable ¼ lb and ½ lb braided steel PVC-coated ropes.
+The ¼ lb is excellent for cranking up your skipping speed, while the ½ lb is ideal for adding resistance to your workout routine.

 The Pulse Weighted is adjustable in two different ways — you can easily cut the PVC rope to a custom length using nothing more than a pair of scissors, and the weights can be removed from the handles by simply unscrewing the caps and sliding them out.

-The Fitness Factor, DEGOL Skipping Rope, and WOD Nation can all be cut to a custom length.
+The Fitness Factor, DEgoL Skipping Rope, and WOD Nation can all be cut to a custom length.
 However, the Fitness Factor is the only one of the three you can cut with scissors.
-The other two, you'll need some burly wire cutters or another type of tool to get through the braided steel cable.
+For the other two, you'll need some burly wire cutters or another type of tool to get through the braided steel cable.

-Deciding which product is the right one for you can be a complicated task, even for something as seemingly simple as a jump rope.
-We purchased and tested models for all types of applications and at several different price points to determine which are the best for which situations.
-We hope that having read our review that you now have the confidence to buy the one that matches your needs.
+Deciding which product is right for you can be a complicated task, even for something as seemingly simple as a jump rope.
+We purchased and tested models for all types of applications and at several different price points to determine the best for each situation.
+We hope that by reading our review, you now have the confidence to buy the one that matches your needs.
 Happy hopping!

 — Austin Palmer and Ross Patton